TeamGloomy/TeamGloomy.github.io/pages/mydoc/custom.md

 There has been some additions made to [standard gcodes](https://duet3d.dozuki.com/Wiki/Gcode) available.

 ## Additional GCodes
-M122 P200 - This gives an output of pin assignments for the configured board
+- M122 P200 - This gives an output of pin assignments for the configured board
+- M150 - X2 has been added for the Neopixels.
+It should be used instead of X1.
+It is only applicable to this LPC/STM32.
+- M308 - "thermocouple-max6675" has been added as an additional sensor type.
+This is only applicable to this LPC/STM32 port.

 ## Unsupported GCodes